Antenatal Visit Coverage – Four Visits

 (ask the following question only if the previous answer is YES)

-Q2: During your pregnancy with your youngest child, how many times did either a health facility staff, health volunteer or traditional birth assistant checked your and your baby’s health?
+Q2: During the pregnancy with your youngest child, how many times did either a member of health facility staff, health volunteer or traditional birth assistant check your and your baby’s health?

 A2: once / twice/ three times / four times / five times / six times/ seven times/ eight times / does not remember

 Calculate the indicator’s value by dividing the number of respondents who attended at least four or more antenatal checks by the total number of interviewed respondents (exclude those who did not remember) and multiplying the result by 100.

 1) Use the following two questions to assess whether the respondent is “aged 15 – 49 years and had a live birth in the last 2 years”:

 A: specify: ______ / won’t say

 Q: In the past two years, did you give birth to a child that was alive when it was born?